nxoim/decomposite/README.md

     // get or create a view model
     val vm = viewModel("optional key") { SomeViewModel(someArgument = "some text") }

     // just get a view model.
-	// this does not create a view model
-	// due to reflection practically
+    // this does not create a view model due to reflection practically
     // not existing in the wasm target as of yet val vm = viewModel<SomeViewModel>("optionalKey")
 }

 class SomeViewModel(someArgument: String) : ViewModel() {
-    // you can retain the view model until
-    //the app gets destroyed by overriding
+    // you can retain the view model until the app gets destroyed by overriding
     // onDestroy and leaving it empty
     override fun onDestroy(removeFromViewModelStore: () -> Unit) {
         // maybe still cancel the scope? maybe viewModelScope.coroutineContext.cancelChildren()
     }
 }
 ```